accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.7/index.md

 ---
-title: Is each [temporal media](#temporal-media-type-sound-video-and-synchronize) clearly identifiable (except in special cases)?
+title: Is each [time-based media](#temporal-media-type-sound-video-and-synchronize) clearly identified (except in particular cases)?
 ---